svalinn/DAGMC/doc/usersguide/trelis_workflow.rst

 undesirable.
 However, in other instances, this solution is very logical.
 One particularly significant example is if different volumes were modeled with different unit systems.
-For example, one volume/part might have been model in [in] while its neighbor was modeled in [cm];
+For example, one volume/part might have been model in [in] while its neighbor was modeled in [cm].
-while the surfaces may be nearly coincidence, rounding errors might prevent coincidence from occurring.
+While surfaces may be nearly coincident, rounding errors might prevent coincidence from occurring.
 A simple change to one dimension may hardly change the volume/part's characteristics yet result in coincidence.